 Polycase offers lots of great options for enclosures that are ready to use right out of the package.
-Our customers love our enclosures with built-in knockouts for easy assembly and installation, but we even take it one step further by offering customized machining and cutouts on our polycarbonate, ABS, and aluminum models.
-Order your cutouts at the same time you order your enclosures and we’ll ship you complete enclosures ready for assembly in 1 to 3 weeks.
+Our customers love our enclosures with built-in knockouts for easy assembly and installation, but we even take it one step further by offering customized machining and cutouts on our polycarbonate, ABS and aluminum models.
+Order your cutouts at the same time you order your enclosures and we’ll ship you complete enclosures ready for assembly in one to three weeks.

-Screws, bolts, nuts—they can have their place in a well-designed device.
-But if you can design yours to do without, it will make your design more efficient and easier to assemble.
+Screws, bolts, nuts — they can have their place in a well-designed device.
+But if you can design yours to do without, it will improve your design’s efficiency and ease of assembly.
 Traditional fasteners such as nuts and bolts eat up enormous amounts of assembly time, and threaded fasteners can be particularly labor-intensive.
 Built-in fasteners such as snap fits and adhesive fasteners are easier to use and often don’t require any special tools.

-Take a look at your design and ask yourself whether every part is truly necessary.
+Take a look at your design’s part count and ask yourself whether every part is truly necessary.
 Can multiple parts be consolidated into one?
 Pay particular attention to parts that exist only to connect two other parts.
 You can often eliminate these by joining the parts directly or using a single part.
 The idea is to eliminate parts that can be made redundant.

 Another important time- and effort-saving tip is to standardize your parts as much as you can.
 It’s better if an assembly line employee can use one standard size of screw throughout the enclosure rather than having to keep multiple sizes and multiple tools on hand, and it can help simplify ordering, supply chain and inventory procedures.

 Modular assemblies can be one of the biggest time-savers for your assembly process, especially if you’ve got a range of variant devices that can all use relatively similar modules.
 Creating an ecosystem of modular assemblies is especially good for improving the efficiency and quality of automated device assembly.
-As an added bonus, devices with modular assemblies are often easier to repair, tweak and customize, increasing their utility and life cycle.
+As an added bonus, devices that use modular design principles are often easier to repair, tweak and customize, increasing their utility and life cycle.